 A theory called the “50/20/30 rule” says that you should spend 50% of your income (after tax deductions) on your needs, including your housing, food, and other essentials.

 Then, you should spend 30% on the things you want, including clothing and lifestyle choices.
 Finally, you should save at least 20% of your income for the future.

 How is the personal savings rate calculated?

 It is calculated by taking the percentage of a person’s income (after tax) and showing the percentage of that income that is put aside in savings.
-This shows how much a person is saving compared to how much they earn rather than just giving it a dollar value.
+This shows how much a person saves compared to how much they earn, rather than just giving it a dollar value.

-This is a good way to see how much people are saving without having to look at the specifics of how much they earn.
-People who earn more will more likely be able to save more, however, they may actually be saving less of their disposable income.
+This is an excellent way to see how much people are saving without looking at the specifics of how much they earn.
+People who make more will more likely be able to save more.
+However, they may be saving less of their disposable income.

 What is a good savings ratio?